 Building an authority would come later once you’ve answered 100-200 questions and build up a significant audience that follows and understands what you do.
 Here’s how I did mine-

-Step #2 Find the answers that are actually worth writing.
+Step #2 Find the Quora questions that are actually worth writing answers to.

 You can spend your time writing 1 answer that has 10 follows (Scenario A), or you can spend your time writing an answer than has 500 follows(Scenario B).
 “Follows” simply signify how many people have an interest in knowing the answer to that question.